Khmer Rouge: Leadership

-Life under the Khmer Rouge
+Life under Khmer Rouge rule

 The Khmer Rouge carried out a radical program that included isolating the country from all foreign influences, closing schools, hospitals and some factories, abolishing banking, finance and currency, and collectivising agriculture.
 Khmer Rouge theorists, who developed the ideas of Hou Yuon and Khieu Samphan, believed that an initial period of self-imposed economic isolation and national self-sufficiency would stimulate the rebirth of the crafts as well as the rebirth of the country's latent industrial capability.

 Evacuation of the cities

 In Phnom Penh and other cities, the Khmer Rouge told residents that they would be moved only about "two or three kilometers" away from the city and would return in "two or three days".
 Some witnesses said they were told that the evacuation was because of the "threat of American bombing" and they were also told that they did not have to lock their houses since the Khmer Rouge would "take care of everything" until they returned.
 If people refused to evacuate, they would immediately be killed and their homes would be burned to the ground.
 The evacuees were sent on long marches to the countryside, which killed thousands of children, elderly people and sick people.
 These were not the first evacuations of civilian populations by the Khmer Rouge; similar evacuations of populations without possessions had been occurring on a smaller scale since the early 1970s.

 On arrival at the villages to which they had been assigned, evacuees were required to write brief autobiographical essays.
 The essay's content, particularly with regard to the subject's activity during the Khmer Republic regime, was used to determine their fate.
 Military officers and those occupying elite professional roles were usually sent for reeducation, which in practice meant immediate execution or confinement in a labour camp.
 Those with specialist technical skills often found themselves sent back to cities to restart production in factories which had been interrupted by the takeover.
 The remaining displaced urban population ("new people"), as part of the regime's drive to increase food production, were placed into agricultural communes alongside the peasant "base people" or "old people".
 The latter's holdings were collectivised.
 Cambodians were expected to produce three tons of rice per hectare, whereas before the Khmer Rouge era the average was one ton per hectare.